Motorcycle Laws

 THREE-WHEELERS

 "Autocycles" (three-wheeled vehicles with a steering wheel and bucket seat) do not require a motorcycle endorsement.
-All other types of three-wheelers require a motorcycle endorsement.
-However, you may apply for a restricted (3W-only) endorsement.
+However, all other types of three-wheelers, including trikes, reverse trikes and sidecars require a motorcycle endorsement.
+Operators who hold a driver license with an unrestricted motorcycle endorsement do not have to apply for a separate three-wheel endorsement.

 DEFINITIONS - MOTORCYCLES/SCOOTERS, MOPEDS